spencer-leopold/mundler/README.md

 watch: Boolean                      optional, defaults to false

+ignoreFiles: Array

+  Optional, array of files to ignore - relative to either the CWD (if used) or project root

 preBundle: function(b)

-  optional, configure the browserify object before bundling.
+  Optional, configure the browserify object before bundling.
   Apply transforms, add/require additonal files, etc.

+useRequire: Boolean

+  Optional, defaults to false.
+This changes b.add to b.require for internal files.
+Setting it to TRUE makes your file available to require() in external modules.

 browserifyOpts: Object              optional, configures browserify